chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 - The proposed tasks are aligned with the open source project's roadmap
 - There's transparency around the corporate interest in the task of building community trust
-- They have support to contribute to general maintenance efforts, allowing volunteers to participate in the task-specific decisions
+- Corporate contributors contribute to general maintenance efforts regularly, allowing volunteers to participate in the task-specific decisions

+### Considerations for Small-Scope Contributions

+Building consensus is also essential for day-to-day contributions involving fewer stakeholders and a self-driven process.
+It helps you build trust within the community and make impactful contributions.
+Some general best practices for thoughtful contributions include:

+- Before complete implementations, discuss potential solutions on the issue tracker and open draft PRs for in-depth discussions when necessary
+- Actively seek code reviews or alternative feedback mechanisms for non-code contributions
+- Always consider the security, maintenance, and community implications of your work and discuss any concerns on contributor forums

 ### Steps for Large-Scoped Tasks

-A large-scoped task touches several project parts, impacts a substantial user base, or changes community workflows.
-Community-governed projects usually have an Enhancement Proposal or Request for Discussion mechanism for making decisions on such tasks:
+Making decisions about small fixes and scoped features can often be made as part of a project's contribution workflow.
+However, when discussing large-scoped task that touch several project parts, impacts a substantial user base, or significantly changes the project's architecture, behavior governance, community workflows that streamlined process is no longer suitable.
+Such significant decisions require more robust decision-making processes where the interested and impacted parties can show their support, hesitations, ask questions, and align towards a path for implementation, or even reject the proposal.
+Community-governed projects usually have an Enhancement Proposal or Request for Discussion mechanism for such cases:

 <p align="center">
   <img src="images/enhancement-workflow.svg" alt="" width="70%"/>
 </p>

+The goal of this process is to build consensus within the community on the task's design and implementation considering the short, mid, and long-term implications of such a change.
+This process also helps provide a transparent and inclusive decision-making process.

 When working on enhancement proposals:

-- Write the proposal following proper guidelines with all the relevant background and details like implementation plan, alternative strategies, community impact, and more
+- Write the proposal following proper guidelines with all the relevant background and details like implementation plan, alternative strategies, community impact, anticipated challenges, etc.
-- Work with 1-2 community members on the draft before submitting for broader community feedback
+- Work with 1-2 community members on the draft before submitting for broader community feedback.
+This will ensure you are focusing on the right problem for the community and signals a willingness to collaborate
 - Keep an open mind for community feedback and address the questions and concerns thoughtfully
 - Make appropriate updates to your proposal based on the community feedback and request a vote only when confident
 - Note that sometimes the best strategy to incorporate feedback could be to withdraw the proposal and write a fresh one
 - Do not take a rejection personally, but understand the rationale and work with the community on a different plan

+> **Important**
-This community decision-making and differing points of view are how we keep up the quality of our open source projects, so be patient and remember the human behind the screens even when the conversations get difficult. :)
+> This community decision-making and differing points of view are how we keep up the quality of our open source projects, so be patient and remember the human behind the screens even when the conversations get difficult. 😊

-### Considerations for Small-Scope Contributions

-Building consensus is also essential for day-to-day contributions involving fewer stakeholders and a self-driven process.
-It helps you build trust in the community and make better contributions.
-Good practices to follow here are:

-- Before complete implementations, discuss potential solutions on the issue tracker and open draft PRs for in-depth discussions when necessary
-- Actively seek code reviews or alternative feedback mechanisms for non-code contributions
-- Always consider the security and community implications of your work and discuss any concerns on contributor forums

 ## Turn Private Conversations into Public Resources